 - Immobilization.
 Your doctor may recommend a brace to prevent your knee from moving.
 If you have fractured a bone, a cast or brace may hold the bones in place while they heal.
 To further protect your knee, you may be given crutches to keep you from putting weight on your leg.

 - Physical therapy.
 Specific exercises will restore function to your knee and strengthen the leg muscles that support it.

-- Nonsteroidal anti-inflammatory medicines.
-Drugs like aspirin and ibuprofen reduce pain and swelling.
+- Nonsteroidal anti-inflammatory drugs (NSAIDs).
+Anti-inflammatory drugs like ibuprofen and naproxen reduce pain and swelling.

 SOURCE: Department of Research & Scientific Affairs, American Academy of Orthopaedic Surgeons.
 Rosemont, IL: AAOS; February 2014.
 Based on data from the National Ambulatory Medical Care Survey, 2010; Centers for Disease Control and Prevention.